tungstenfabric/tf-tripleo-heat-templates/README.md

   done
 done
 ```
+In case '--os-variant rhel8.2' doesn't work for you please install libosinfo and use command 'osinfo-query os' for the list of appropriate distros.

 There will be one ironic_list file per KVM host.
 The ironic_list files of all KVM hosts
 has to be combined on the overcloud.
 This is an example of a full list across three KVM hosts: